cmarvann/Professional-README-Generator/README.md

 ## User Story

-AS A developer, i WANT a README generator so that  I can quickly create a professional README for a new project
+AS A developer, i WANT a README generator so that  I can quickly create a professional README for a new projec using generate readme

 ## Acceptance Criteria